Actuarial credentialing and exams: South Africa

 One may obtain the Chartered Enterprise Risk Actuary (CERA) designation through the ASSA.

+South Africa pioneered the actuarial banking route, with fellowship exams (equivalent to the UK's SA exams) in banking beginning in the late 2010s.

 Sweden

 Actuarial training in Sweden takes place at Stockholm University.
 The five-year master's program (for those with no previous university-level knowledge in mathematics, or without a bachelor's degree in mathematics) covers the subjects mathematics, mathematical statistics, insurance mathematics, financial mathematics, insurance law and insurance economics.
 The program operates under the Division of Mathematical Statistics.

+Taiwan

+Qualification in Taiwan is administrated by Actuarial Institute of the Republic of China (Taiwan) (AIRC/AICT), with associateship and fellowship credential levels.

+The AIRC/AICT offers 3 tracks for its membership: life insurance, general insurance, and pension.
+Although with own design of education system, the AIRC/AICT practically only holds exams testing knowledge specifically to Taiwan and mainly recognizes examination credits from Society of Actuaries (SOA), Casualty Actuarial Society (CAS), Institute and Faculty of Actuaries (IFoA), Institute of Actuaries of Australia (IAA), and Institute of Actuaries of Japan (IAJ).
+The associateship and fellowship credentials from these organizations are also recognized.
+The AIRC/AICT has coordinated with SOA and CAS to integrate the Taiwanese exams into their education systems (SOA Regulation and Taxation Module and CAS Exam 6T).